 Most businesses today recognize social media as a powerful tool to engage customers, build brand awareness, drive website traffic and influence sales.
 A properly implemented social media strategy can increases in website visitors, improve customer loyalty, reduce the cost of sales, improve the quality of customer service, boost brand awareness, and increase the lifetime value of customer relationships.
-However, the pitfalls of an improperly planned, executed and managed social media strategy could easily outweigh the potential benefits.
-Many companies have already learned the hard way, enduring embarrassing and sometimes costly mistakes.
-Here are our top ten social media pitfalls to avoid:
+However, pitfalls of social media abound: An improperly planned, executed and managed social media strategy could easily outweigh the potential benefits.
+Many companies have already learned about the pitfalls of social media the hard way, enduring embarrassing and sometimes costly mistakes.
+Here are our top ten pitfalls of social media.
+Avoid at all costs:

 2. Avoid spreading yourself too thin.
 For best results, concentrate many messages on just a few social media channels such as Facebook and Twitter (at least in the beginning) than spreading yourself out too wide across too many channels.
 Although setting up a Facebook profile may be free, managing it requires somebody’s dedicated time, which is not free.
 Producing compelling content such as copy, videos, presentations, and offers is also not free.
 Consider which existing materials, i.e. print collateral, photos, events, contests, special offers, etc. could be re-purposed for your social media channel for maximum impact and value.

 3. Don’t think of social media as a quick-fix.
+Considering Twitter, Facebook or some other popular network a “quick fix” is one of the most common pitfalls of social media.
 Sure, a successfully planned and deployed social media strategy can deliver immediate measurable results – often making a dramatic positive impact on your business.
 However, it’s important to think of social media as an initiative, not a campaign.
 Despite the early gains in can produce, the value social media can deliver will typically increase over time and the level of success your social media strategy will yield will be in direct proportion to your level of commitment.
 Routinely producing fresh, highly relevant content aimed at your target audience will be the lifeblood of your social media strategy.
 Over time, after you’ve hit a critical mass of friends, fans and followers, your social media network will become more self-sustaining through participation from users.
 However, reaching that critical mass requires

 4. Don’t think that just because you’ve built it, they will come.
 Attracting fans, friends and followers during the early stage of your social media program will require outreach.
 You’ll need to give people incentives to compel them to connect with you.
 Appropriate incentives will be dependent on your target audience and need to be properly promoted through both your traditional and interactive marketing channels.